 You can, of course, read e-books quite happily on your phone or tablet, and many people do.
 If you’re not a big reader, this will likely work well — just download the Kindle or iBooks app, and away you go.
 For those who read a lot, however, the reduced eye strain, better visibility in sunlight and much longer battery life makes a separate e-reader worth carrying.

-Nine years after it introduced the first Kindle, Amazon has well and truly won the e-book war.
+A decade after it introduced the first Kindle, Amazon has well and truly won the e-book war.
 It’s dominated the market with the killer combo of an enormous book library and good, sometimes great, reading hardware.
 The company currently offers four different versions, with a range of features and costs, but for us, the decision is obvious: the Paperwhite is best.

 Regularly priced under $100, the Paperwhite is a big step up from the most basic model.
 It has better battery life (six weeks vs four, if used for 30 minutes per day), almost double the screen resolution for sharper text and images and, most usefully for travellers, a built-in light for reading in the dark.
 Rather than a brightly-lit phone or tablet, the Paperwhite has a dimmer, “front-lit” screen that makes it easy to read without straining your eyes or disturbing those around you on overnight flights or in shared accommodation.